domain-centric/documentation_builder/doc/wiki/06-Functions.md

 ### importDartDoc Function
 <table>
 <tr><td>description:</td><td colspan="4">A markdown code block that imports dat documentation comments for a given library member from a dart code file.:

-* /// will be removed.* Text between [] in the Dart documentation could represent references.* These references will be replaced to links if possible or nessasary.
-This is done in the following order:  * hyper links, e.g. [Google](https://google.com)
+* /// will be removed.
+* Text between [] in the Dart documentation could represent references.
+* These references will be replaced to links if possible or nessasary.
+This is done in the following order:
+  * hyper links, e.g. [Google](https://google.com)
   * links to pub.dev packages, e.g. [documentation_builder]
   * links to dart members, e.g. [MyClass] or [myField] or [MyClass.myField]
 * Note that tags have no place in dart documentation comments and will therefore not be resolved.
-Use references or links instead (see above)</td></tr>
+Use references or links instead (see above)
+</td></tr>
 <tr><td>return type:</td><td colspan="4">Object</td></tr>
 <tr><td>expression example:</td><td colspan="4">{{ImportDartDoc('test/src/template_engine_template_example_test.dart')}}</td></tr>
 <tr><td>parameter:</td><td>source</td><td>String</td><td>mandatory</td><td>A reference to a piece of your Dart source code.
 This could be anything from a whole dart file to one of its members.

-Format: <DartFilePath>|<DartMemberPath>
+Format: &lt;DartFilePath>#&lt;DartMemberPath>

 * <DartFilePath> (required) is a DartFilePath to a Dart file without dart extension, e.g. lib/my_library.dart
 * #: the <DartFilePath> and <DartMemberPath> are separated with a hash
 * <DartMemberPath> (optional) is a dot separated path to the member inside the Dart file, e.g.: